UshioA/bfpy/README.md

   -r, --ir              turn on to enable ir
 ```

+### On graphic mode

+Hold key `left` to continuously execute step by step, release to stop;Keys `up` and `down` to scroll the output.Key `space` to execute one_step, if you are curious.Press key `j`, and input some `number`, and press `j` again to execute `number` steps before display current status.
+While executing, screen won't be freshed so it's much faster than holding key `left`.
+If you input nothing between two pressing `j`, then vm will execute until end.
+Backspace in `j` mode is supported.

 Note that the graphic part is written with pygame, quick-and-dirty, by me **drunk**.
 You cannot expect too much from it.

 ## License